First published: 6 May 2020

 Keep treatments to a minimum

-In line with available government guidance, we think it is prudent at this time for ALL therapists to provide shorter treatments where possible, and particularly for clients who fall into the clinically vulnerable and clinically extremely vulnerable categories.
+In line with available government guidance, we think it is prudent at this time for ALL therapists to provide shorter treatments where possible, and particularly for clients who are considered clinically extremely vulnerable.
 As such, we would recommend not to exceed an hour (total appointment time) at this time.
 Similarly, we would advise against multiple treatments for the same client that, combined, last longer than an hour - for example, a body massage followed by a manicure or pedicure.

 Be comfortable with your decision

-If you do not feel comfortable treating clients who are clinically vulnerable or clinically extremely vulnerable at this time, that is of course your choice, and you shouldn’t feel pressured into giving a treatment.
+If you do not feel comfortable treating clients who are clinically extremely vulnerable at this time, that is of course your choice, and you shouldn’t feel pressured into giving a treatment.

 Ultimately, you need to be confident that you are doing all you can to protect the client’s health and safety and minimise the risk of infection.